azat-co/practicalnode/chapter15/chapter15.md

 touch Dockerfile
 ```

-Then, write in banking-api/Dockerfile the base image which is Node v6 based on Alpine (lightweight Linux):
+Then, write in banking-api/Dockerfile the base image which is Node v6 based on Alpine which is basically a lightweight Ubuntu (which is Linux):

 ```sh
 FROM node:6-alpine